Metro-North Railroad: Harlem Line

 North of Southeast, the Harlem Line is single-tracked and uses diesel-powered trains.
-Service here is mostly shuttle or “scoot” operation between Southeast and Wassaic and is sometimes referred to as the "Wassaic Branch".
+Service here is mostly shuttle or "scoot" operation between Southeast and Wassaic and is sometimes referred to as the "Wassaic Branch".
 At present there are only two scheduled peak trains providing through service between Wassaic and Grand Central in each direction.

 Hudson Line

 The Hudson Line runs alongside the Hudson River from Grand Central to Poughkeepsie, New York.
+It is colored green on Metro-North system maps and timetables; its predecessor, the New York Central Hudson Division, was colored green as early as 1965.